gabrielgrant/callaborate/README.md

 `CALL_DATA_FORM`: JSON object containing info about the Google Spreadsheet/Form:

 - `url` is the `formResponse` URL (ie the page that the form `POST`s to)
 - `fields` is a set of mappings describing which Google form fields should be filled with what info.
 Info can come from the `caller`, `callee`, and `call` fields.
 Generally only the `call` fields should change to reflect the specific questions asked in the survey.
+You'll need to find the correct values by inspecting the Google Form to find the `name` value for each `input` element.

 Redis